scallop-io/scallop-mini-wallet/README.md

-# Scallop Mini Wallet
+# Scallop zkLogin miniWallet

+Scallop zkLogin miniWallet project is designed to tackle the problems of common wallets being vulnerable to various dApps, having a complicated on-boarding process, and facing difficulties in supporting real-time token customization.

-Scallop Mini-Wallet is a react component library designed to integrate with Sui blockchain using zkLogin.
-This tool is particularly useful in addressing issues where your cryptocurrency does not appear in your wallet.
+zkLogin miniWallet is a react component library designed to help project teams to integrate easily and quickly.
+Currently it supports Sui blockchain and will support multiple chains in the future.

 ## Installation